 - Another example may be if you have multiple classes and you want only to select all the toppers from all the classes then also you need to use Set Operations.

 - Suppose we have different data sources with similar structures and if we want to combine all the data sources into a single data source then we need to use Set Operations.

 The following LINQ Extension Methods are provided to perform set operations in C#.

-Intersect: This method is used to return the common elements from both the data sources i.e. the elements which exist in both the data set are going to returns as output.
+Intersect: This method is used to return the common elements from both the data sources i.e. the elements which exist in both the data set are going to return as output.

 Union: This method is used to return all the elements which are present in either of the data sources.
-That means it combines the data from both the data sources and produce a single result set.
+That means it combines the data from both data sources and produces a single result set.